Getting Started at the Bryan School

 Welcome and congratulations on your acceptance into the Bryan School of Business and Economics!
 We are excited to have you as a new member of the growing Bryan School family.

 The Bryan School Graduate Programs Office hosts a brief orientation and welcome lunch for new students on the Saturday before the start of each semester.
 This event will provide you with the opportunity to meet several faculty members, network with other students, and ask questions.
 Complete details will be included in your admission letter.
+Click here for the Fall 2019 Orientation Schedule, which is for MBA Experienced Professionals, MSA, MA Econ, MS International Business, MSITM & certificate students.

 Orientation sessions are scheduled for all incoming students.
 Click on the link related to your program for details.